NVGSarathChandra/Book-List-Razor-project/README.md

 Razor pages display book list and functionalities to add, edit and delete books from the list.

-Used Datatable jquery plug-in to display data in table format, Sweetalert to display alert popups, toastr to display notifications
+Used Datatable jquery plug-in to display data in table format, Sweetalert to display alert popups, toastr to display notifications.

 Bootstrap to display styles at front end.

 Create a book entity and insert the data into database with code behind method using dbcontext.

-Get all the book details from database using dbcontext
+Get all the book details from database using dbcontext.

 Delete products from database using httpdelete request via ajax call.